 Trucking terms vary from straight-forward descriptive words and phrases - like a load board being a board where loads are listed - to terms that require more explanation.
 A couple of those perhaps less clear trucking terms are bobtail and power only, describing different, but somewhat related, trucking scenarios.
-Read on for more specifics on bobtail (or bobtailing) and power -only trucking.
+Read on for more specifics on bobtail (or bobtailing) and power-only trucking.

 What is a bobtail in trucking?

-A bobtail - or bobtailing - refers to a non-revenue trucking movement where a truck travels with no trailer or container attached.
-Simplifying this even more, a bobtail is a semi-truck without any attachments - the tractor in the tractor-trailer combo.
 While there doesn't appear to be a firm date when the term's use began, it's generally agreed that the bobtail designation owes its origins to the look of a trailer-less semi-truck, which some compare to a bobtail cat - a type of cat breed with a shorter tail.
-Also fitting the comparison are the horses who pull sleighs as referenced in "Jingle Bells" whose tails are cut to prevent tangling - "bells on bobtails ring."
-Interestingly, there are two additional variations of truck that also get described as a bobtail:

 - A propane truck with an approximately 5,000 gallon tank